gopalakrishnsak/Recon-x/README.md

 > **A comprehensive, all-in-one network reconnaissance and vulnerability scanner written in pure Go — no external dependencies.**

----

-## ⚠️ Legal Disclaimer

-**RECON-X is intended for authorized security testing only.**
-Do not use this tool against systems you do not own or have explicit written permission to test.
-Unauthorized use is illegal and unethical.
-The author assumes no liability for misuse.

----

 ## 📖 Table of Contents